Drought-Tolerant Perennial Flowers For Dry Gardens

 There are several types of Echinacea that are particularly well-suited for drought-tolerance, including Echinacea purpurea, Echinacea pallida, and Echinacea angustifolia.
 These plants vary in size, with Echinacea purpurea growing up to 4 feet tall and Echinacea angustifolia reaching a maximum height of 2 feet.

-See drought-tolerant varieties of Coneflowers
+Drought-tolerant varieties of Coneflowers

 RELATED: Do Coneflowers come in different colors?